Negus25/GAT-Mindspore/README.md

 # Mindspore Graph Attention Network(GAT)

 This is a MindSpore implementation of the Graph Attention Network (GAT) model, originally proposed by Veličković and colleagues in 2017 (https://arxiv.org/abs/1710.10903).
+## Citation

+If you use this implementation in your research, please cite the original paper:
 @article{velickovic2018graph,
 title="{Graph Attention Networks}",
 author={Veli{\v{c}}kovi{'{c}}, Petar and Cucurull, Guillem and Casanova, Arantxa and Romero, Adriana and Li{'{o}}, Pietro and Bengio, Yoshua},